imiliano/musclegrid/README.md

 # musclegrid
-App for show exercises with a grid design.
+WebApp for show exercises with a grid design.